rickomax/psxprev/README.md

 An OpenGL 2.0 compatible video card<br>
 .NET Framework 4.5<br>
 Treat it as an experimental release and use this tool as your own risk!<br><br>
-The tool can use a big ammount of memory to scan the files, so,<br><br>
+The tool can use a big ammount of memory to scan the files, so, be careful.<br>

 Usage:<br>
 PSXPrev folder [filter] [-tmd] [-pmd] [-tim] [-retim] [-tod] [-hmdmodels] [-log] [-noverbose]<br>